2Shad/CloudGuru-AWS-Certified-Solutions-Architect---Associate/README.md

   - **Value**: Data stored.
   - **Version ID**: Tracks multiple versions of the same object.
   - **Metadata**: Information about the stored data.

+## Securing S3 Buckets with Block Public Access

+This exercise focused on understanding and applying access control for S3 buckets, particularly using the **S3 Block Public Access** feature.
+By default, S3 buckets are private, and this exercise demonstrated how to securely modify settings to allow or restrict public access at both the bucket and object levels.
+Explored **Access Control Lists (ACLs)** and **Bucket Policies**, understanding their use cases and limitations while managing object permissions.

+#### Steps Taken
+1. **Create an S3 Bucket**:
+   - Navigated to the AWS Management Console and selected S3.
+   - Created a new, uniquely named S3 bucket in the `us-east-1` region with default settings (private access by default).

+2. **Upload Files**:
+   - Uploaded two files to the S3 bucket and confirmed successful uploads via HTTP `200` response codes.

+3. **Test Default Permissions**:
+   - Attempted to access the files via their object URLs but received "Access Denied" errors, as the bucket and objects were private by default.

+4. **Modify Bucket Permissions**:
+   - Edited **Block Public Access settings** in the Permissions tab:
+     - Disabled blocking public access to the bucket.
+   - Adjusted **Object Ownership settings** to enable the use of ACLs by unchecking the "Bucket owner enforced" option.

+5. **Make Individual Objects Public**:
+   - Used **Object ACLs** to make the uploaded files public.
+   - Verified access by testing the object URLs and confirming public access.

+6. **Key Learnings**:
+   - Buckets and objects are private by default, and explicit permissions must be configured for public access.
+   - **Object ACLs** allow permissions at the object level, while **Bucket Policies** can grant permissions for the entire bucket.
+   - Proper testing ensures that access changes are reflected accurately and securely.

+## Hosting a Static Website Using S3

+This exercise demonstrates how to host a static website using Amazon S3.
+Static websites consist of files such as HTML and CSS, which do not rely on backend processing or databases.
+S3 is particularly suited for hosting static sites due to its scalability and simplicity, automatically handling varying traffic loads without manual intervention.

+---

+### Steps Taken

+1. **Preparing Website Files:**
+   - Downloaded a zip file containing `index.html`, `error.html`, and a JSON policy for bucket permissions.
+   - `index.html` was the main homepage file, while `error.html` displayed a message for incorrect or unavailable URLs.

+2. **Creating the S3 Bucket:**
+   - Navigated to the S3 console in AWS.
+   - Created a new bucket with a unique name.
+   - Unchecked the "Block all public access" setting to allow public access.
+   - Acknowledged the warning about public access for the bucket and its contents.

+3. **Configuring Static Website Hosting:**
+   - Navigated to the bucket's properties and enabled "Static website hosting."
+   - Set the `index.html` as the default document and `error.html` as the error document.

+4. **Uploading Website Files:**
+   - Uploaded the `index.html` and `error.html` files into the S3 bucket.
+   - Verified that the files were successfully uploaded.

+5. **Making the Bucket Public:**
+   - Edited the bucket policy by pasting a predefined JSON policy.
+   - Updated the `Resource` field in the policy to include the specific bucket's ARN (Amazon Resource Name).
+   - Saved the policy to make the entire bucket public.

+6. **Testing the Website:**
+   - Accessed the website via the provided bucket website endpoint.
+   - Verified the functionality of `index.html` as the homepage.
+   - Tested the error-handling functionality by navigating to an incorrect URL, which correctly displayed `error.html`.